kartheekakkur/CIFAR-10-CNN-MLP/README.md

-# CIFAR-10-CNN-MLP
-From CIFAR 10 Database images are classified using CNN and MLP
+# Training Multi-Layer Perceptron(MLP) on MNIST Database using Keras